temporalio/documentation/docs/configure-temporal-server.md

 A `sql` data store definition can contain the following values:

-- `user` - user used for authentication.
+- `user` - username used for authentication.
 - `password` - password used for authentication.
 - `pluginName` - *required* - SQL database type.
   - *Valid values*: `mysql` or `postgres`.
 - `databaseName` - *required* - the name of SQL database to connect to.
-- `connectAddr` - *required* - the remote addr of the database.
+- `connectAddr` - *required* - the remote address of the database, e.g. "192.168.1.2".
 - `connectProtocol` - *required* - the protocol that goes with the `connectAddr`
   - *Valid values*: `tcp` or `unix`
 - `connectAttributes` - a map of key-value attributes to be sent as part of connect `data_source_name` url.
 - `maxConns` - the max number of connections to this data store.
 - `maxIdleConns` - the max number of idle connections to this data store
 - `maxConnLifetime` - is the maximum time a connection can be alive.
-- `numShards` - number of storage shards to use for tables in a sharded sql database (*Default:* 1).
 - `tls` - See below.

 `tls` sections may contain:

 - `enabled` - *boolean*.
 - `serverName` - name of the server hosting the data store.
 - `certFile` - path to the cert file.